MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-solutions.md

 ---

 # Export solutions
-We recommend that you create an unmanaged solution to use for exporting your customizations.
-Then, export your customizations periodically so that you have a backup in case anything happens.
-You can't export managed solutions or the default solution.
+You can manually export solutions using the steps in this article.
+We recommend that you create an unmanaged solution to use for exporting your customizations, and then export your customizations periodically so that you have a backup in case anything happens.
+You can't export [managed](/power-platform/alm/solution-concepts-alm#managed-and-unmanaged-solutions) solutions or the [Default Solution](solutions-overview.md#default-solutions).

 > [!NOTE]
 > To implement healthy application lifecycle management (ALM) in your organization, consider using a source control system to store and collaborate on your solutions, and automate the solution export process.
 More information: [ALM basics](/power-platform/alm/basics-alm) in the Power Platform ALM guide.